super-collective/evidence/README.md

 ## Structure

 This repo uses a relational data schema through symlinks.
 All evidence report file can be found in the `evidence` directory.
+They follow the naming scheme `n.evidence` with `n` being a 32-bit unsigned decimal integer.

-The information is augmented by the sub-folder `by-date` and `by-reporter`.
+The information is augmented by the sub-folder `by_date` and `by_reporter`.
 Those allow structured access to the evidence reports without additional tooling.

 The full folder structure is as follows: